ArhanChaudhary/NAND/README.md

 Two things of noteworthy interest are worth pointing out.

 If you reload the page and run this program on an empty RAM (a RAM full of zeroes), you will notice that the program resets itself halfway through its execution despite not pressing the "Reset" button.
-Why this happens is simple: the jailbreaked runtime executes an instruction that sets the [program counter](https://en.wikipedia.org/wiki/Program_counter)'s value to 0, effectively telling the program to start over at the first instruction.
+Why this happens is simple: the jailbroken runtime executes an instruction that sets the [program counter](https://en.wikipedia.org/wiki/Program_counter)'s value to 0, effectively telling the program to start over at the first instruction.

-If you run the GeneticAlgorithm example program and then run this immediately afterwards, the program interestingly reads from old RAM memory that hasn't yet been overwritten:
+If you run the GeneticAlgorithm example program and then run this immediately afterwards, the program interestingly reads from old RAM memory that hasn't yet been overwritten.

 <img src="media/old_memory.png" width="700">

 ### SecretPassword

 A program that exploits the fact that the runtime doesn't prevent [stack smashing](https://en.wikipedia.org/wiki/Stack_buffer_overflow) to call a function that would otherwise be inaccessible.
-In order to understand how this works, let's examine this illustration of NAND's stack frame layout from the [Nand to Tetris book](https://www.amazon.com/Elements-Computing-Systems-second-Principles-dp-0262539802/dp/0262539802/ref=dp_ob_title_bk):
+In order to understand how this works, let's examine this illustration of NAND's stack frame layout from the [Nand to Tetris book](https://www.amazon.com/Elements-Computing-Systems-second-Principles-dp-0262539802/dp/0262539802/ref=dp_ob_title_bk).

 <img src="media/stack_layout.png" width="700">